 This special holiday marks the beginning of the Bahá’í year and falls at the start of spring.
-This year it takes place March 21st.
+This year it takes place on March 20th.

 Nowruz literally means "new day," which is fitting since it celebrates new beginnings.

-Before the holiday, people prepare for Nowruz with a nineteen-day Bahá’í fast.
+Before the holiday, people prepare for Nowruz with a 19-day Bahá’í fast.
 They go without food from sunrise to sunset.

 During this time, people also focus on daily prayers and reflections.